a little boy hiking in the middle of the Badlands National Park

 It is incredibly picturesque.
 Zion is one of the best national parks to visit with kids due to its famous hikes, slot canyons and breathtaking beauty.

-The first time we visited, the water in The Narrows was a bit high and so it was difficult to hike.
+The first time we visited, the water in The Narrows was a bit high and so it was difficult to hike through.
 When the river has normal water levels it is doable and fun.
-The kids will love sloshing through the water while you take in the striking slot canyon walls.
-Be sure to check the national park’s webpage for updated water levels and other alerts.

-Normally I wouldn’t advise going to Utah in the summer, but Zion is an exception.
+Normally, I wouldn’t advise going to Utah in the summer, but Zion is an exception.
 While it is still incredibly hot, there are plenty of places to play in the water of the Virgin River and cool off.

 This national park is also set up nicely with its shuttle system.
 In addition, you can bring your bike or rent an e-bike and explore the park that way!

-While you won’t be hiking the famous Angels Landing hike with kids, there are plenty of other easier hikes to enjoy like the Zion Canyon Overlook Trail, The Narrows or Pa’rus Trail.
+While you won’t be hiking the strenuous, famous Angels Landing hike with kids, there are plenty of other easier hikes to enjoy like the Zion Canyon Overlook Trail, The Narrows or Pa’rus Trail.

 6. Rocky Mountain National Park